 Personal Care Magazine - Nice set of easily accessible formulas.
 No registration required.

-SpecialChem4Cosmetics – They have an excellent starting formulations selector.
+SpecialChem - They have an excellent starting formulations selector with over 3000 formulas!
 Includes skin care, hair care, sun care, toiletries, fragrance, and makeup.
-Requires registration.
+Requires registration but it is free

 Merck formulations - Hundreds of cosmetic formulations and some other interesting things like insect repellent.
 No registration required.